JohnTheCoolingFan/serde_builder/README.md

 # serde_builder
 An add-on to serde that aims to provide an alternative to derive using a builder pattern instead

 At the time this is a proof of concept.
-To see how the usage looks, run `simple_case` example and looks at its code.
-It doesn't use all the functionality, but I hastily put it together to test if this even works.
+To see how the usage looks, run `simple_case` example and look at its code.
+It doesn't use all the functionality, I hastily put it together to test if this even works and provide and example of usage.